 Since 1 July 2013, Defined Benefit assets for permanent employees over age 60 have been invested in the Conservative option.

-See the table on page 3 for the 5-year compound returns to 30 June 2021, after fees and taxes.
+The 5-year average compound return for the Conservative option to 30 June 2023 after fees and taxes was 2.9% pa.